 Because of their compact size, Class B+ RVs are a great alternative to a larger rig.

 This is good for people who are looking for something with more maneuverability and easier handling, without sacrificing amenities and comforts.

 Class B/B+ Motorhome Chassis

-For a true Class B motorhome, there are three chassis commonly used - the Mercedes Sprinter, Ram Promaster, and the Ford Transit.
+For true Class B motorhomes, there are three chassis commonly used - the Mercedes Benz Sprinter, Ram Promaster, and the Ford Transit.

-The Promaster and Transit camper vans come in either gas or diesel engine options, whereas the Sprinter is diesel only.
+The Promaster and Transit camper vans come in either gas or diesel engine options, whereas the Mercedes Benz Sprinter is diesel only.

 Class B+ campers are built on what is called a cutaway chassis.
 This is the front end cab section of a 'normal' vehicle with no back bulkhead (so the cab interior is open from the back) and then a bare truck frame behind.